 - flu-like symptoms

 In case of these symptoms, patients should seek medical help immediately.
 Treatment may include N-acetylcysteine, an antidote that can treat acetaminophen overdose, although it works best if given within eight to 10 hours of the overdose, according to the Utah Poison Control Center.
-Other emergency room treatment may include laxatives, poison antidotes, and activated charcoal.
-If a large overdose goes untreated, it may lead to liver damage or death within just a few days.
+Other emergency room treatment may include laxatives, breathing support and activated charcoal.
+If a large overdose goes untreated, it may lead to liver damage or death within just a few days, according to the NIH.

-On January of 2014, the FDA issued a statement "recommending health care professionals discontinue prescribing and dispensing prescription combination drug products that contain more than 325 milligrams of acetaminophen per dose to reduce the risk of liver damage, according to the American Society of Anesthesiologists.
+In January of 2011, the FDA urged health care professionals to stop prescribing combination drug products that contain more than 325 milligrams of acetaminophen per dose to reduce the risk of liver damage, according to the American Society of Anesthesiologists.
 By 2014, the agency announced that all manufacturers of prescription combination drug products with acetaminophen had stopped making products with more than 325 mg of acetaminophen.
-Though the risk of liver damage from overdose of acetaminophen has long-been known, this most recent recommendation is targeted at reducing the number of people who overdose by unknowingly taking too many medications that contain acetaminophen.
+Though the risk of liver damage from overdose of acetaminophen has long-been known, this most recent action is targeted at reducing the number of people who overdose by unknowingly taking too many medications that contain acetaminophen, the FDA said.

 Patients should be sure to tell their doctor if they have any history of liver problems or drink more than two alcoholic beverages per day.